egemenimre/satkit/docs/usagedocs/propagation/orbits_utils.md

 * International Designator (COSPAR ID or NSSDCA ID): The unique string representation of the object in space.
 The field in the TLE `98067A` means 1998-067A, which means the Object A belonging to the 67th launch in the year 1998.

 * Ballistic Coefficient: Also called the first derivative of mean motion, this is the daily rate of change in the number of revs the object completes each day, divided by 2.
 Units are revs/day.
-This is "catch all" drag term used in the Simplified General Perturbations (SGP4) USSPACECOM predictor.
+This is “catch all” drag term used in the Simplified General Perturbations (SGP4) USSPACECOM predictor.

 * Second Derivative of Mean Motion: The second derivative of mean motion is a second order drag term in the SGP4 propagator used to model terminal orbit decay.
 It measures the second time derivative in daily mean motion, divided by 6.
 Units are $revs/day^3$.